wdenton/laertes/README.md

 Heroku will tell you it's set up the service for you at `some-outlandish-hostname-2112.herokuapp.com`.
 Now you can query it just like you queried your local instance before (change the hostname as necessary):

     $ curl "http://some-outlandish-hostname-2112.herokuapp.com/?lon=-87.64597&lat=41.866862&version=6.2&radius=2000&layerName=example"

+The Twitter search won't work, because the environment variables are not set.
+Use the instructions on [Configuration and Config Vars](https://devcenter.heroku.com/articles/config-vars) to do this.

+    $ heroku config:set LAERTES_CONSUMER_KEY=xxxxx
+    $ heroku config:set LAERTES_CONSUMER_SECRET=yyyyy
+    $ heroku config:set LAERTES_ACCESS_TOKEN=12345678-zzzzz
+    $ heroku config:set LAERTES_ACCESS_TOKEN_SECRET=zzzzz

+Heroku remembers these variables through upgrades.
+When they're set, do the `curl` query again and it should work.

 ## Setting up a layer in Layar